 This clause may be modified.

 Formal inquiries relating to the Working Group should be directed to the Chair and recorded by the Secretary.
 All replies to such inquiries shall be made through the Chair.
 These communications shall make it clear that they are responses from the Working Group.
-Communications shall be in compliance with the Sponsor’s communication requirements.
+Communications shall be in compliance with the Standards Committee’s communication requirements.

 9.0 Appeals